 Liam Goligher’s sermons on the book of Esther (pt 1)

-In our recent discussions regarding ERAS we have referenced Liam Goligher’s wise words regarding this unbiblical controversy.
-Over the next several Sundays we are inviting you to watch a sermon series by Liam Goligher [This link is currently broken and there is no replacement.
-Editors.] who is Senior Minister of Tenth Presbyterian Church in Philadelphia, Pennsylvania.
+In our recent discussions regarding ERAS, we have referenced Liam Goligher’s wise words regarding this unbiblical controversy.
+Over the next several Sundays, we are inviting you to watch a sermon series on the book of Esther by Liam Goligher [Internet Archive link] who is Senior Minister of Tenth Presbyterian Church in Philadelphia, Pennsylvania.

 Goligher Preaching Esther 1